rooosaaa/rooosaaa/README.md

 # Hi!
 I'm Rosa :)

 I'm an MPhys Physics with Astrophysics student at the University of Manchester, passionate about **computational astrophysics**, **machine learning**, and **data analysis**.
-I thrive in the interface between astrophysics and computational methods, developing robust tools, models, and pipelines to convert raw astronomical data into insightful scientific results.
+I love working where astrophysics meets computation, building tools and models that turn raw astronomical data (especially from high-redshift galaxies) into meaningful insights using machine learning and other techniques.

 ---